 Accounts that are not subject to the migration rules above are not expected to have significant change in credit risk and retain the stage from the previous month.

-Customers who are going through a probation period after default (at least 3 or 12 months), are initially held in stage 3.
+Customers who are going through a probation period after default (at least 3 or 12 months), are kept in stage 3 (risk class K).

 Scenarios